-Members of the U.S. armed forces and merchant marines, their dependents and U.S. citizens abroad are eligible to vote early by mail once the Federal Postcard Application (FPCA) is completed and received by the El Paso County Elections Department.
-Military and overseas voters are welcome to use the regular registration and early voting by mail process available to all voters away from their home county on Election Day.
+Members of the U.S. Armed Forces and merchant marines, their dependents and U.S. Citizens abroad are eligible to vote early by mail once the Federal Post Card Application (FPCA) is completed and received by the Early Voting Clerk’s office.
+Military and overseas voters are welcome to use the regular registration and Early Voting by mail process available to all voters away from their home county on Election Day.
 However, there are also special provisions for you.

 *Federal law defines “overseas” as anywhere outside the United States.
-If you are not one of these voters, you need the regular early voting by mail procedures.
+If you are not one of these voters, you need a regular ballot by mail.

-Here are two resources for obtaining an automated FPCA form:
+Here are two resources for obtaining an automated FPCA:

-1. Registers you onto the permanent voter rolls 30 days after receipt by the county (unless voter marks indefinitely away/ do not intend to return)
+- Registers you onto the permanent voter rolls 30 days after receipt by the county (unless voter marks indefinitely away/do not intend to return).

-2. Functions as an application for a ballot by mail and gives you temporary registration status for certain offices
+- Functions as an application for a ballot by mail and gives you temporary registration status for certain offices.

-3. If voter marks indefinitely away (older form) / do not intend to return (newer form), voter receives federal ballot only
+- If voter marks indefinitely away (older form)/do not intend to return (newer form), voter receives federal ballot only.

 One of the benefits of the FPCA is that if you file the FPCA at least 30 days before any election, you are entitled to vote a Federal Write-in Ballot which is a special ballot that is accepted for counting even if you did not receive the official ballot in time.
 Additionally, FPCA mailing materials are treated as express mail by the U.S. Postal Service at no additional cost.